- What’s On

 • Christian-Muslim Relations in the late Ottoman Balkans

 • The Eastern Question: colonialism, imperialism and the nineteenth-century Balkans

 See the full programme HERE

-Dr Dženita Karić, postdoctoral researcher at the Berlin Institute for Islamic Theology, Humboldt-Universität zu Berlin, specialising in Muslim pilgrimage, and author of Bosnian Hajj Literature: Multiple Paths to the Holy (forthcoming, EUP 2022).
+Dr Dženita Karić: Postdoctoral researcher at the Berlin Institute for Islamic Theology, the Humboldt-Universität zu Berlin.
+A specialist in Muslim pilgrimage, she is the author of Bosnian Hajj Literature: Multiple Paths to the Holy (forthcoming, Edinburgh University Press 2022).

 Registration for the Seminar is open at:

 www.astene.org.uk/current-events/travellers-in-ottoman-lands along with details of accommodation and other arrangements, including the optional excursion to Mostar on Saturday 27 August.
 Late registration fees will apply after 1 July 2022.

 For Seminar enquiries please email firstname.lastname@example.org, alternatively Dr Ines Aščerić-Todd at email@example.com, or Dr Aid Smajić at firstname.lastname@example.org